A History of Europe

 Few centuries in European history started as dismally as the tenth, and few ended so triumphantly.
 In many history books you will read that tenth-century Christians feared the world would come to an end in the year 1000, and panicked in a sort of Y1K crisis.
 Actually most people just went about the day-to-day business of survival, simply because literacy was so bad that a lot of them weren't sure what day or even what year it was.
 What really ended in 1000 was the Dark Ages.

 It started with a shift in geography, caused by Christendom's loss of its southern Mediterranean lands to Islam, and subsequent gains that brought it to the Baltic and the Volga.
 The result was a general shift north.
-Christianity had started out as a Mediterranean religion and had become a purely European one.
+Christianity had started out as a Mediterranean religion, and had become a purely European creed.
 Despite its name, the Mediterranean was no longer viewed as the "middle of the Earth"; the Moslem conquests of Sardinia and Sicily moved Rome from the center of the Christian world to the southern fringe of it.

 This prosperity shows in the other tools that came into use.
 Water mills save a lot of time when it comes to grinding grain, but mills need millers to run them and millers have to be paid.
 Only a prosperous farming community can afford to do this.
 It says something about the rising level of prosperity that by the end of the Dark Ages every village in northwest Europe had a water mill.